 Dreams shatter when any silly mistake in choice filling or wrong selection of college leads to getting a poor ranked college.
 Imagine getting paid seats or no seats at all due to lack of genuine guidance!

 MOKSH AI-based MBBS college predictor predicts your chances of getting an MBBS seat in Medical colleges in All India Counselling NEET UG 2022 and State Counselling NEET-UG 2022 under various Seat categories like Govt., Management or NRI Seat.
 For assessing your chances of getting a seat, the MOKSH Predictor algorithm takes categories/sub category or various Quotas into consideration as per Govt. regulations.
 It also takes into account historical data published by the Medical Counselling Committee (MCC) or State Dept. responsible for Counselling of the respective state.Download the NEET Predictor

 Need to be Specialist or just MBBS is enough?

-During MBBS study, a student realizes importance of being a specialist.
+During MBBS study, a student realizes the importance of being a specialist.
 They also understand the competitiveness to secure MD/MS Seat in Govt College.
-If we look the success ratio to get PG in Govt Medical College which is 11%Broadly we can say that only 1 out of 10 will get PG Seat whereas chances of getting Clinical specialty is 1 out of 20 applicants.
-It is obvious that PG journey is going to be very difficult or else student should have enough money to get the paid seat in Pvt Medical College which may be in Crores!
+If we look at the success ratio to get PG in Govt Medical College which is 11% Broadly we can say that only 1 out of 10 will get PG Seat whereas the chances of getting a Clinical specialty is 1 out of 20 applicants.
+It is obvious that the PG journey is going to be very difficult or else students should have enough money to get the paid seat in Pvt Medical College which may be in Crores!